alexhsamuel/apsis/notes/actions.md

    _Preconditions_, with a run's dependencies specified in terms of states of other runs.

-1. _Pipelines_: Jobs are modeled explicitly as pipelines.
+1. _Pipelines_: A job is modeled explicitly as a multistage pipelines, or may even contain a complete DAG.